Discrimination on the grounds of pregnancy and maternity

-What is maternity discrimination?
+What is maternity discrimination in the workplace?

-An employee on maternity leave is protected by pregnancy and maternity discrimination law until the end of the leave.
+An employee on maternity leave is protected by pregnancy and maternity discrimination law until the end of their leave.
 Any unlawful discrimination suffered after that would still be classed as illegal, but this would be sex discrimination.

 See below for some common examples of pregnancy discrimination at work:

-- Refusing to promote an employee because they are pregnant
+- Refusing to promote an employee because they are pregnant;

-- Dismissing an employee due to pregnancy
+- Dismissing an employee due to pregnancy;

-- Refusing to provide workplace adjustments and accommodation
+- Refusing to provide workplace adjustments and accommodation;

-- Bullying or harassing an employee for being pregnant
+- Bullying or harassing an employee for being pregnant;

-- Forcing an employee to take unwanted leave, or making changes to their role due to pregnancy
+- Forcing an employee to take unwanted leave, or making changes to their role due to pregnancy;

-- Mistreating an employee for raising a complaint about pregnancy discrimination
+- Mistreating an employee for raising a complaint about pregnancy discrimination;

-- Making a person’s role redundant while they are on maternity leave without there being a genuine redundancy situation
+- Making a person’s role redundant while they are on maternity leave without there being a genuine redundancy situation;

 Adjustments could include bringing in adjustable desks, different chairs, providing seating if the job requires employees to stand, and also being flexible with schedules.
 A pregnant employee might suffer from morning sickness, so may ask for a later working schedule.

 What to do if you’re facing pregnancy discrimination

-If you need further advice and guidance regarding pregnancy and maternity discrimination at this time, call us now on 0808 164 0808 or request a call back.
+If you need further advice and guidance regarding pregnancy discrimination and maternity discrimination at this time, call us now on 0808 164 0808 or request a call back.